Tasnimul116/practice_js/README.md

-This repo only for practicing vanilla javascript
+This repo is only for practicing vanilla javascript